samaradel/www_threefold/www.threefoldtoken.com/content/faq/token-faq.md

 ## How are the proceeds of the Tokens Used?

-The Foundation will use the net proceeds of the PTO for working capital and to deploy additional Internet capacity on our global Grid.
-Part of the proceeds of the PTO will be held as cash on balance sheet to support Token liquidity.
+The Foundation uses the proceeds to co-invest in Mining projects or good cause projects which are approved by the Ambassador board.
+Any returns generate from these investments gets re-invested.

 # Technical

 ## Which blockchain is used?
 What is the issuing format for the ThreeFold Token?

-At the PTO, our Tokens will be issued on Ethereum blockchain as ERC20 compliant Tokens.
-Over time we intend to migrate our Tokens to our own blockchain called Rivine.io.
+Our Tokens will be issued on Ethereum blockchain as ERC20 compliant Tokens.

 ## Where can I find the smart contract code?